jgaa/stbl/README.md

 - [SEO friendly](https://lastviking.eu/stbl_and_seo.html)
 - Easy to integrate with Google Analytics (and similar services).

-## Upcoming features

-- Todo-list style lists
-- Syntax highlighting of code snippets.
-- Allow more formats than Markdown (in order to make it easy to import sites from existing CMS systems).
-- Optional comments (by some 3rd party services).
-- Optional statistics (no obligatory ties to Google).
-- Import a set of pictures and generate a gallery page (from the command-line)

 ## Why

 I like to write.
 I failed to find an existing tool that did the publishing job for me.
 I tried several popular approaches (like Drupal and Jekyll), but got nowhere.
 So I decided to spend